 Employing Game Mechanics to Drive Strategic Action

-The most important element in the game design lies in a clear understanding of your event’s objectives.
+The most important element in event gamification design lies in a clear understanding of your event’s objectives.
 By precisely defining what you want to achieve, you can encourage attendees to perform tasks and actions that they might not consider a priority, such as:

 - registering early for an event